captainGeech42/synapse-sinkdb/README.md

 * `zw.sinkdb.user`: Intended for general analyst use, allows the invocation of `zw.sinkdb.lookup`
 * `zw.sinkdb.admin`: Intended for administrative/automation use, allows the invocation of `zw.sinkdb.import` and changing of global configuration items

+This package uses a `meta:source` node with the GUID `a9fc8fc6af73f0bf2dda26961f50cfe6`.
+All observed nodes are edged with `seen` to the `meta:source`.

 ## Tag Tree